-Social justice for teens is a real world lesson that needs to start at a younger age, and continue throughout their lives.
+Social justice books for teens are a great way to teach real world lessons that they can continue to learn through their lives.
 Social justice is an ongoing issue in real life.
 As a mom, as a teacher, as a person, I need to be willing to put myself in someone else’s shoes.
 To empathize with my fellow man.
 As I live out my life, I hope that the lessons my own children, as well as my students, have learned from me will help them to be better people.
 To be empathetic, sympathetic, to be GOOD people, now and always.

 These are all concepts that need to be taught.
 Defined.
 Lived.
 As mothers, teachers, parents, we can only do so much, but with everyone’s help, our world can be a better place.

 With headline after headline of police brutality, rioting, social injustice-sadly, the list goes on and on.
 We need to do better.
 We need to BE better.
 No excuses.
 We have run out of time.

 What I have taught….